Dr. Frank Lipman

 Fiber from plants feeds the beneficial bacteria in your gut, strengthening your microbiome, which is good for your immune system!
 Apart from garlic and onions, seek out radishes, leeks, asparagus, Jerusalem artichokes and tomatoes.
 In addition, the dense, chewy parts of the vegetable (such as the stalks of broccoli or the bottoms of asparagus) are the most nutritious for gut bacteria.
 So don’t chop off the stalks — eat them!

 5. Have a scoop of fermented food.

 Simply put, a healthy gut makes the rest of you less vulnerable to bacterial and viral enemies.
 Put a scoop or two of fermented foods on your plate a few times a week to feed your gut the probiotics it needs to function optimally.

 You can ferment virtually any veggie you like or buy items such as sauerkraut, kimchi, miso or kefir to get your dose.
 Not a fermented food fan (at least not yet)?
 Try adding a splash or two of organic apple cider vinegar to salads or a tablespoon to a cup of hot or cold water with a bit of lemon juice and/or monk fruit sweetener to taste.

 6. Drink a warm immunity-boosting beverage.

 For the next few weeks, ditch the wine, beer and cocktails.
-Instead, brew up hot tea drinks made with immune-boosting herbs like andrographis, elderberry and astragalus that help build up your immunity.
+Instead, brew up hot tea drinks made with herbs like andrographis, elderberry and astragalus that help build up your immunity.
 Add bone broth to your repertoire as well.
 Broths made from healthy, grass-fed animals deliver amino acids like arginine, glutamine and glycine — all of which are excellent immunity reinforcements.

 7. Spice up your meals.